mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 In order to conserve ports, especially at NATs and Firewalls, this specification defines a flow identifier, so that multiple RTP flows, RTCP flows, and non-RTP flows can be distinguished even if they are carried on the same QUIC connection.
 This is described in more detail in {{multiplexing}}.

-### Exploiting Multiple Connections {#multiple-paths}
+### Exploiting Multiple Paths {#multiple-paths}

-Although there is much interest in multiplexing flows on a single QUIC connection as described in {{single-path}}, QUIC also provides the capability of establishing and validating multiple paths for a single QUIC connection {{?RFC9000}}.
+Although there is much interest in multiplexing flows on a single QUIC connection as described in {{single-path}}, QUIC also provides the capability of establishing and validating multiple paths for a single QUIC connection as described in {{Section 9 of ?RFC9000}}.
 Once multiple paths have been validated, a sender can migrate from one path to another with no additional signaling, allowing an endpoint to move from one endpoint address to another without interruption, as long as only a single path is in active use at any point in time.

-Connection migration may be desireable for a number of reasons, but to give one example, this allows a sender to distinguish between more costly cellular paths and less costly WiFi paths, with no action required from the application.
+Connection migration may be desireable for a number of reasons, but to give one example, this allows a QUIC connection to survive address changes due to a middlebox allocating a new outgoing port, or even a new outgoing IP address.

+The Multipath Extension for QUIC {{?I-D.draft-ietf-quic-multipath}} would allow the application to actively use two or more paths simultaneously, but in all other respects, this functionality is the same as QUIC connection migration.

+A sender can use these capabilities to effectively exploit multiple paths between sender and receiver with no action required from the application, even if these paths have different path characteristics.
+Examples of these different path characteristics include handling paths differently if one path has higher available bandwidth and the other has lower one-way latency, or if one is a more costly cellular path and the other is a less costly WiFi path.

+Some of these differences can be detected by QUIC itself, while other differences must be described to QUIC based on policy, etc.

 ### Exploiting New QUIC Capabilities {#new-quic}

-In addition to connection migration as described in {{multiple-paths}}, the capability of validating multiple paths for simultaneous active use is under active development in the IETF {{?I-D.draft-ietf-quic-multipath}}.
-We don't discuss Multipath QUIC further in this document, because the specification hasn't been approved yet, but it's one example of ways that RTP, a mature protocol, can exploit new transport capabilities as they become available.
+The first version of the QUIC protocol described in {{!RFC9000}} has been completed, but extensions to QUIC are still under active development in the IETF.
+Because of this, using QUIC as a transport for a mature protocol like RTP allows developers to exploit new transport capabilities as they become available.

 ## What's in Scope for this Specification {#in-scope}